3D/4D Ultrasound (Twins)

 Parents often want 3D and 4D ultrasounds.
 They let you see a baby's face for the first time.
 Some doctors like 3D and 4D ultrasounds because they can show certain birth defects -- such as cleft palate -- that might not show up on a standard ultrasound.

 The medical benefits of 3D and 4D ultrasound aren't clear.
 Studies suggest that 3D and 4D ultrasounds are safe.
-But experts worry that too much exposure to any ultrasound could cause risks.
+But experts worry that too much exposure to any ultrasound could cause risks(the same goes for singletons).
 Getting an ultrasound just to see your twins' faces may not be a good idea -- especially at an ultrasound center in a local mall or office building.

 Talk about the pros and cons with your doctor.